gavsimps/Discord-Bot-2025/README.md

-# GardenBot - Testing stupid shit on discord with Python
+# GardenBot - Testing Capabilities of a Discord Bot

 ## Initial Setup
 - clone this repository into whatever directory you choose